-Steve Corwin found himself in a tight spot – on purpose when building the Mighty Small Homes cottage.
+Steve Corwin found himself in a tight spot – on purpose – when building this cozy cottage from Mighty Small Homes.

 The latest project is a modified cottage on an infill lot in Louisville’s historic Irish Hill neighborhood with single-family homes of shotgun and other cottage style houses.